NorthStarUAS/aura-hardware-legacy/README.md

 board.
 The teensy offers much more CPU power, more memory, better ADC's, and native 3.3v ttl logic levels.

+The system was breadboarded and the overall concept proved out.
-However, before this design was finished, and before I ever built a cape, the pocketbeagle became available.
+However, before this design was finished or built, the pocketbeagle became available.
 This has prompted me to move to the next iteration.

 ## aura-board-expresspcb (v2.0 - 2.1)